kundalik5545/qatesting/Blog/ElementBlogs/alert.md

 ## Introduction

 There are 3 types of alert such as - Simple alert, Prompt alert, and confitmation alert.
+To automate the alert selenium provoide switchTo() method which changes focus of selenium webdriver to alert.

 To handle them we are having different methods in selenium such as -